-I’d like to say I have perfect skin.
 I’d like to say I’ve had perfect skin since I was 13.
-At 29, I’ve spent more years with acne than without.
-It’s embarrassing when children and adults alike point out that I have spots on my face like I’ve never owned a mirror.
+At 32 years old, I’ve spent more years with acne than without.
+It’s embarrassing when children and adults alike pointed out that I had spots on my face like I had never owned a mirror.
 I used to work in an assisted living facility when I was in college.
 Women would point out my acne all the time.
 I chalked it up to them being old and possibly senile in order to hide my hurt.
-But really, they just didn’t give a crap and were rude.
-Doctors have talked about putting me on birth control pills or Accutane to get rid of it – but being a bit on the crunchy side of things, I’m more than happy with blemishes rather than chemicals being pumped into my body.
-I sometimes find myself looking at other people’s complexion and wondering what it would be like to wake up in the morning and not see the latest reincarnation of Mt.
+Doctors had talked about putting me on birth control pills or Accutane to get rid of it – but being a bit on the crunchy side of things, I was more than happy with blemishes rather than chemicals being pumped into my body.
+Or at least, that’s what I told myself.
+Instead, invested lots of my money in concealer and heavy foundations that left my skin clamoring for oxygen.
+I sometimes found myself looking at other people’s complexion and wondering what it would be like to wake up in the morning and not see the latest reincarnation of Mt.
 Vesuvius on my face.

 I’ve tried everything other than the oral or injectable drugs.
-I’ve done the topical RetinA treatments – they left my face red, extremely dry and blotchy and with deep cysts.
+I’ve done the topical RetinA treatments – they left my face red, extremely dry, blotchy, and with deep cysts.
 I’ve tried over-the-counter oil-free or oil-reducing or whatever other marketing gimmick they put on the label.
 No dice.
 And ProActiv?
 Try NoActiv.

-- Figuring out your sensitivity and ridding it from your diet: This has to be your first step.
-You can go about doing an elimination diet – chances are, there are other areas of your body that a sensitivity is harming and you’ll feel a lot better pretty quickly, your skin, however, will take some time to heal (it can be months) so don’t use that as your marker.
+- Figuring out your food sensitivities and ridding it from your diet: This has to be your first step.
+You can go about doing an elimination diet (The Restart Program is a great place to start) – chances are, there are other areas of your body that a sensitivity is harming and you’ll feel a lot better pretty quickly.
+Your skin, however, will take some time to heal (it can be months) so don’t use that as your marker.